sasdf/ctf/writeup/2018/HackIT/coffee_overflow/README.md

 After digging into Radon's source code, I found that `9ef1...` looks like [Normal String Encryption](https://github.com/ItzSomebody/Radon/blob/0.8.2/src/main/java/me/itzsomebody/radon/templates/NormalStringEncryption.java) based on the functions they called.
+The source code is obfuscated, [Here's](radonMethods) the code after cleaning up.

 The encryption is actually single char xor.
 I'm too lazy to calculate the key,